• Skip to primary navigation

 • 3 tablespoons butter

-• 2 cups frozen corn kernels (canned can also be used)
+• 2 cups corn kernels frozen or canned

 • 3 cups chicken stock